okta/okta-sdk-dotnet/docs/UserApi.md

             var apiInstance = new UserApi(config);
             var q = "q_example";  // string | Finds a user that matches firstName, lastName, and email properties (optional) var after = "after_example";  // string | The cursor to use for pagination.
 It is an opaque string that specifies your current location in the list and is obtained from the `Link` response header.
-See [Pagination](/#pagination) for more information. (optional) var limit = 200;  // int? | Specifies the number of results returned.
+See [Pagination](/#pagination). (optional) var limit = 200;  // int? | Specifies the number of results returned.
 Defaults to 10 if `q` is provided. (optional)  (default to 200) var filter = "filter_example";  // string | Filters users with a supported expression for a subset of properties (optional) var search = "search_example";  // string | Searches for users with a supported filtering expression for most properties.
 Okta recommends using this parameter for search for best performance. (optional)